thomaspinckney3/cs4501/Project2.md

 Now that we've got this, save docker-compose.yml.
 Having Compose create and run our container is as simple as running

 	docker-compose up

+In order to stop all the containers running press Ctrl+C and wait for each to finish.

 NOTE: for the command to run successfully, you need to have your mysql container running (since our containers depend on the database to be up)